Chirag-ahir/JAVA-All-Basic/README.md

 What is Object Cloning ?<br>
 An ability to create an object completely similar to an existing object is known as Object Cloning.

+What is Wrapper classes in Java ?<br>
+In Java when you declare primitive datatype then Wrapper classes are responsible for converting them into objects.

+What is Package in Java?<br>
+Package is a collective bundle of classes and interfaces along with the necessary libraries and JAR files.

+Can you use pointers in Java ?<br>
+JVM takes care of memory management implicitly.
+So we can not use pointers in Java.

+Differentiate between Instance and Local variable.<br>
+Instance variables are declared inside a class and the scope is limited to only a specific object.
+Local variable can be anywhere inside a method or a specific block of code.
+Also the scope is limited to the block of code where the variable is declared.